 - Play gratitude Mad Libs.
 Remember Mad Libs?
 Those funny stories where you ask your friends to fill in the blanks with random nouns and verb.
 Then read the hilarious results aloud.
-The genius folks at Real Simple magazine made a gratitude one (get the free printable here) that you can place on the plate of every holiday guest.
+The genius folks at Real Simple magazine made a gratitude one that you can place on the plate of every holiday guest.
 Or if you’re creative, write your own family specific Mad Lib full of inside jokes.
 This might be a good pre-party task for a creative tween or teen.

 - The ABCs of gratitude.
 Games are fun, but for big groups, simple is better.
 Try playing a gratitude game where you go around the room or table and ask each person to share something he or she is grateful for.
 The catch?
 Go through the alphabet starting at “A” and ending at “Z”, and the thing each person names must start with the corresponding letter.
 Start thinking up your “X” words now!
 This extra element adds a bit of humor to the mix.

 - Sharing is caring.
 Ask each person to share a fun fact or story that others might not know about them.
 This a great way to deepen connections, see loved ones in a new light and become more grateful for each other.
 If you’d like, you can create prompts to help this exercise along: The most trouble I ever got into while in school was the time when… My favorite childhood memory is…